JabRef/user-documentation/en/cite/openofficeintegration.md

 \(Note that the layout for each entry type must be constrained to a single line in the style file - above, the lines are broken up to improve readability.\)

+Regarding tool support, there is the [Export-Filter-Editor](https://github.com/teertinker/Export-Filter-Editor)  for Jabref to quickly create a style file.

 ### Global properties

 The **PROPERTIES** section describes global properties for the bibliography.
 The following table describes the available properties: